Ère des attentats: State repression, evolutions and the 'coming vengeance'

 These two events further radicalised anarchists in France.
 A group in the 15th arrondissement of Paris began calling themselves "Vengeance for Fourmies".
 In December 1891, the first anarchist attack was thwarted when three bombs were discovered at the Clichy police station.
 Jean Grave, himself a witness to the period, described the shock caused by the Clichy affair among anarchists, writing:

+Arrests and convictions followed their course, only increasing the exasperation of the anarchists.
+The unjust condemnation of the Clichy demonstrators, in particular, had brought this exasperation to its peak.
+It was the straw that broke the camel’s back.
+Several comrades, out of solidarity, resolved to avenge their companions.